v0.9 · free · no card required

 ## yours

 No upsell to enterprise.
 No mandatory SSO.
-No usage gating during beta.
+No usage gating.
 The scan you'd actually run.

 // faq